Are masks required while on campus this spring?

 What are Samford’s protocols for quarantine and isolation?

 Samford’s isolation and quarantine* protocols align with CDC Guidance.
 These protocols include:

 - Anyone displaying symptoms of COVID-19, regardless of vaccination status, is required to quarantine away from other persons and seek a COVID-19 test from a healthcare provider.
-No one is allowed to return to campus without a negative PCR test result and having remained free of any symptoms for a minimum of 24 hours prior to return.
+No one is allowed to return to campus without a negative test result** and having remained free of any symptoms for a minimum of 24 hours prior to return.
 If you live in an on-campus residence hall, you should remain in your room and avoid contact with all residents while you await a test or result.